0xMilica/circom-workshop/README.md

-# Materials we used for circom workshop
+# Materials we used for circom workshop in zkrepl.dev 👩‍💻
-# Feel free to try them out and give me a feedback :)
+# Feel free to try them out and give me a feedback 🤗